 (c) The extent to which the violation caused serious and actual injury or death to a person or persons.

-(7) If the department determines that one or more aggravating factors are present, then the department may assess the aggravated penalty or may increase the penalty to a level greater than listed in the penalty schedule, including, but not limited to, revocation of the license.
+(7) If the department determines that one or more aggravating factors are present, the department may assess the aggravated penalty or may increase the penalty to a level greater than listed in the penalty schedule, including, but not limited to, revocation of the license.

 (8) The department will consider circumstances that decrease the seriousness of a violation, including, but not limited to, the following mitigating factors: